brandur/sorg/content/drafts/redis-streams.md

 tracking their position within it by persisting the ID of the last record they read.

-Records are added to a stream with the new `XADD` command:
+The new `XADD` command appends to the stream:

 ```
 > XADD rocket-rides-log * id 123 distance 456.7